Motivation and emotion

 My friends, you have to remember, that I experienced first hand my lovely wife’s depression.

 Yes, it wasn’t me who suffered one might think.
 But wasn’t I?

 I felt her pain on every level.
 Her pain became my own.
 I have learned that depressed people can’t get out of bed, let alone want to take a thousand-mile journey.

-Whatever your reason, depression is insidious, isolating and terrifying mental disorder, which can sabotage your motivation.
+Whatever your reason, depression is an insidious, isolating, and terrifying mental disorder, which can sabotage your motivation.

 Depression or not, people struggle to motivate themselves, because, in this crazy, internet-driven world, there are things they cannot get.